Migrate MySQL 5.0 to 5.1

 To learn more about this command, please consult the MySQL documentation from their website and look for the section SHOW PROCESSLIST Syntax.

-- Proceed to backing up your current MySQL 5.0 database.
+Back up your current MySQL 5.0 database.

-- You will next need to provision a new MySQL 5.1 database to contain the newly migrated database.
+Provision a new MySQL 5.1 database to contain the newly migrated database.

-Do this by following the instructions in our How-to article: Adding a MySQL Database.
+For the steps on how to do this, follow the instructions in our How-to article: Adding a MySQL Database.

-- The next step is to import your saved database backup into your newly provisioned MySQL 5.1 database.
+Import your saved database backup into your newly provisioned MySQL 5.1 database.

-- Finally, you will need to modify all references in your code/configuration files from the old database server host name, IP address, username, and password to the respective new locations and values on the newly provisioned and migrated database server.
+Modify all references in your code/configuration files from the old database server host name, IP address, username, and password to the respective new locations and values on the newly provisioned and migrated database server.

 Rename the config file back to its original name without the .mig extension.
 Assuming your new user information is valid, the site should begin processing against the new database in the same manner as before.